 For as long as I can remember, my mother has made Irish soda bread every year in the days leading up to St. Patrick's Day.
-She stands in the kitchen, digging her hands into the dough, baking loaf upon loaf for friends and family (She's already made 10 this week; one of them is pictured at right.) and, of course, she keeps a few at home.
+She stands in the kitchen, digging her hands into the dough, baking loaf upon loaf for friends and family and, of course, she keeps a few at home.
 But no matter how many loaves she bakes, she always takes time to follow precisely the recipe she received from my great-aunt, Helen: Once she wrestles the sticky dough into a pan, my mother uses a knife to cut a cross into the top and then pauses, as my Aunt Helen did before her, to say a short prayer, blessing the bread, those who eat it, and for special intentions that day.

 Epicurious: What is the purpose of cutting the shape of a cross on top of the bread?

 Rory O'Connell: It's scientific, primarily, because it allows the heat to penetrate into the thickest part of the bread, so it assists cooking.
 And obviously the cross is a cruciform shape, so in a Catholic country that had a resonance — it had the symbolic note of crossing the breads and giving thanks.
 There was also the expression "to let the devil out of the bread," so it was slightly superstitious.
 And if you make that cruciform shape on the bread, when it comes out of the oven it breaks beautifully.
 So you've got the blessing of the bread by putting the cross on it and then you've got the symbolic breaking of the bread.